 Elias Kifon Bongmba combines his teaching of African religions and his research in theology and philosophy of religion working with African philosophical ideas and Continental philosophy.
-He is author of three books and edited three books and authored 50 peer reviewed essays and book chapters.
+He is author of four books, three edited books, and has authored 60 peer reviewed essays and book chapters.

 In first book, African Witchcraft and Otherness: A Philosophical and Theological Critique of Intersubjective Relations, Bongmba explored intersubjective relations by probing the ethics of witchcraft using the philosophy of Emmanuel Levinas.
 He has published other articles on ethical dimension of witchcraft in the context of the Christian church in Africa.

 His second book, The Dialectics of Transformation in Africa, discusses the political aspects of intersubjective relations through an analysis grounded in the human sciences.
 Bongmba has also addressed current debates on the African Renaissance.
 The Dialectics of Transformation in Africa won The 2007 Franz Fanon Prize for outstanding work in Caribbean Thought.
 The Prize is awarded by the Caribbean Philosophical Association was given at its 2007 meeting at the University of West Indies at Mona, Jamaica, June 28, 2007.

 Facing a Pandemic: The African Church and the Crisis of AIDS, is an interdisciplinary work in which he addresses the HIV/AIDS crisis and argues that the motif, the image of God, challenges religious communities in Africa to scale up the fight against HIV/AIDS at the local and national level through an ethic of love and compassion.
 He calls on religious communities to work with the global community to accelerate universal access to health care and promote the search for a vaccine.